Search

 3. Enamel Erosion

-If you have high blood pressure, consult a dentist before using salt water rinses regularly.
+• If you are struggling with increased blood pressure, see a dental professional before using salt water rinse.

 5. Imbalance in Oral pH

-Use salt water only when needed, not as a daily routine.
+• Hence, use the salt water rinse when only required.
+Do not use it as a daily routine.

 6. Mouth Sensitivity & Discomfort

-Note: If you experience discomfort, switch to a milder rinse (like a baking soda solution) and consult a dentist if symptoms persist.
+• If you experience discomfort, switch to a milder rinse (such as a baking soda solution) and consult a dentist if symptoms persist.

 How to Safely Use Salt Water Rinse Without Side Effects